Determining where growth is occurring in the VMware vCenter Server database (1028356)

 - vpx_task – stores the task information from the Tasks and Events tab in vCenter Server.

 If you are using Microsoft SQL, there are three ways to validate where space is being consumed within a Microsoft SQL database.
-Choose one method.
+Select one method.

-- From the SQL Management Studio interface, navigate to the database, right-click the table, and choose Properties.
-Look at Data space in the Storage section of the screen.
+- From the SQL Management Studio interface, navigate to the database, right-click the table, and select Properties.
+See the Data space in the Storage section of the screen.

 - Manually run this SQL query against the vCenter Server database: